makohda/IDRC_first_step_course_2018/README.md

 # 4. First step
 Let make your first step.
 Certainly, this is really small.
 But, it may become a giant step in the future.
-Prepare (download!) sequence data,reference genome and related files, see the raw data (fastq), align fastq to the reference human genome, see the result using IGV.

 ## First analysis < 20 min
 In this section, we will analyze following public data.
-This is very first step, so we just do align and see it using viewer.
+We just prepare (**download by yourself!**) sequence reads, reference genome and related files.
+Then, align reads (fastq) to the reference human genome using BWA, see the result using IGV.

 Followings are summary of data we will use in this section.
 - Title: Identification of autosomal recessive spastic paraplegia with cerebellar ataxia and neuropathy
-- Abstract: Objective: To identify the gene mutation responsible for a family presenting spastic paraplegia, cerebellar ataxia and neuropathy with autosomal recessive transmission.
-Background: Autosomal recessive hereditary spastic paraplegias (AR-HSP) constitute a heterogeneous group of neurodegenerative diseases involving pyramidal tracts dysfunction.
-The genes responsible for many types of AR-HSPs remain unknown.
+- Objective: To identify the gene mutation responsible for a family presenting spastic paraplegia, cerebellar ataxia and neuropathy with autosomal recessive transmission.
 - Methods: The present study included two patients in a Japanese consanguineous family.
 Their onset of symptoms was 48 and 58 years of age.
 Neurologic examination and DNA analysis were underwent in two patients and two normal family members.
-We performed a genomewide linkage analysis employing SNP arrays with two patients’ DNAs and exome sequencing using one patient’s sample.
+We performed a genomewide linkage analysis employing SNP arrays with two patients’ DNAs and **exome sequencing using one patient’s sample.**
 - Results: **We identified a homozygous missense mutation in the lysosomal trafficking regulator (LYST) gene**
 - DRA: http://ddbj.nig.ac.jp/DRASearch/study?acc=DRP000999
 - **Causative gene: LYST c.4189T>G, p.F1397V**
 - Paper: Autosomal-recessive complicated spastic paraplegia with a novel lysosomal trafficking regulator gene mutation. - PubMed - NCBI https://www.ncbi.nlm.nih.gov/pubmed/24521565

 Firstly, download demo data and reference genome sequence files.
-I prepared small data which aquired from public sequence database.
-It's already modified to contain chromosome 1 reads.
-File size are 54M and 55M.
+I made small data which aquired from public sequence database.
+It's already modified to contain chromosome 1 reads only.
+File size are 54M and 55M (original sizes are 4.8G and 4.9G).
 ```
 $ wget -c https://www.dropbox.com/s/eg8k4xmmw23nfnq/DRR006760_chr1_1.fastq.gz
 $ wget -c https://www.dropbox.com/s/b4awju0mkt8q3bn/DRR006760_chr1_2.fastq.gz